-A recording of this online seminar presented by Ike Shibley, Ph.D., an associate professor of chemistry at Penn State Berks, and Timothy D. Wilson, Ph.D., an assistant professor at the University of Western Ontario can be accessed here through August 31st.
-A CD of this online seminar will be available for loan in September.
+A CD of this online seminar presented by Ike Shibley, Ph.D., an associate professor of chemistry at Penn State Berks, and Timothy D. Wilson, Ph.D., an assistant professor at the University of Western Ontario is available for loan from ESTS.
 If interested send an email to Rebecca Sholes at firstname.lastname@example.org.

 In this seminar the presenters:

 - examine the technology that facilitates the flip;

 - explore the types of active learning possible in the newly liberated face-to-face time; and

 - put the flipped model into context with what is known about how learning works in the brain.